 And the day of vengeance of our God;

 3 To console those who mourn in Zion,

 The oil of joy for mourning,

 The garment of praise for the spirit of heaviness;

 That they may be called trees of righteousness,

 The planting of the Lord, that He may be glorified.”

-Jesus lived a life that involved being brokenhearted – weeping for Jerusalem comes to mind.
-Do you think this makes Him the perfect Healer for those who are brokenhearted.
+Jesus lived a life that involved being brokenhearted.
+His weeping for Jerusalem comes to mind as an example.
+Do we think this makes Him the perfect Healer for those who are brokenhearted?

-Jesus mourned, He was a prisoner, He dealt with a spirit of heaviness – He lived as one of us starting as a little baby so He could be the perfect Savior for us.
-One that can know how bad it is for us and in us and yet still say Come to Me, Come boldly to the throne of grace.
+Jesus mourned, He was a prisoner, He dealt with a spirit of heaviness.
+He lived as one of us starting as a little baby so His message would be personal.
+He is the perfect Savior for us because He is one of us.
+One that can know how bad it is and yet still say Come to Me, Come boldly to the throne of grace.

 We do not have a Savior that is far off, but one who walked with us, grew with us, played with us, was tempted like us and experienced life and death like us…all so that we can live like Him.
 It is a wonderful deal from a perfect Savior.